eddiewebb/bosh-bamboo/readme.md

 ## bosh-lite / local
+#### Define Virtual Box Network
+At the time of this writing, the VirtualBox CPI for Bosh-lite create a network names vboxnet1 using IP 192.168.54.1.
+You can not use that network for CPI config.
+Make sure atleast one other network exists, the IP range should not matter, but our manifest assumes .100.x range.

+- Open VirtualBox
+- Choose VirtualBox > Preferences > Network
+- Create new network named vboxnet0 (used by cloud config).
+- Suggested IP address: 192.168.100.1
+- DHCP Server (tab) -> Uncheck Enable Server

+#### bosh ssh
+This will allow bosh-cli to talk to all the containers the director spins up on .100.0/24 `sudo route add -net 192.168.100.0/24 192.168.50.4`

 #### Bamboo Agent COnfig
 - Enable remote agents
 - Set TCP strong in general connection to match gateway IP from virtual box (192.168.50.1)